alecthegeek/CCHS_Raspian_for_IoT/Readme.md

-You can use the already existing pi user account for development or feel free to create a different user account if you want.
+You can use the already existing default user account for development or feel free to create a different user account if you want.
 The rest of these notes should be run as that development account.
-  * Edit ``~/.bashrc`` and add the line``source /opt/ros/groovy/setup.bash`` (if you are using the ``pi`` user account this has already been done for you)
+  * Edit ``~/.bashrc`` and add the line``source /opt/ros/groovy/setup.bash`` (if you are using the default user account this has already been done for you)
   * Logout and login again
   * Read and review [http://www.ros.org/wiki/ROS/StartGuide]
   * Run the following ROS tutorials